cancms/Yangcy0126.github.io/content/home/workingPapers.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 +++
+When Elephants Fight, Grass Suffers: The effects of diplomatic sentiments on enterprise risk and valuation

 Spatial interaction and spillover effects between digital finance and service industry development.

 From Policy to Progress: The role of Sci-tech finance projects in key technological innovation.